Garlic Smashed Potatoes

 This post may contain affiliate links.
 Please read our disclosure policy.

-Now I like potatoes but when I order a dish in a restaurant and I get plain boiled potatoes as a side, this disappoints me so much!
-Plain boiled potatoes just don’t taste nice.
-Especially, when they are under-seasoned!
+Now I like potatoes, but when I order a dish in a restaurant and get plain boiled potatoes as a side, that always disappoints me.
+Plain boiled potatoes just don’t taste nice, especially when they are under-seasoned.
+That is why I wanted to show you what else you can do with them.

 Is there a difference between smashed potatoes and mashed potatoes?